You're worn thin from the gap between how you appear and the panic running commentary in your mind…

 How Therapy Can Shift the Experience of Anxiety

-Over time, they move from “I’m anxious all the time” to “I notice the anxiety, and now I know what to do with it.”
+Over time, you move from “I’m anxious all the time” to “I notice the anxiety, and now I know what to do with it.”
 The goal isn’t to erase anxiety—it’s to build a steadier relationship with it, where it no longer runs the show.

 How Therapy Can Shift the Experience of Depression

 As insight grows, so does self-kindness.
-They might begin to say things like, “I still have hard days, but I don’t feel so alone in them anymore,” or “I’m starting to notice what actually brings me a flicker of energy.”
+You might begin to say things like, “I still have hard days, but I don’t feel so alone in them anymore,” or “I’m starting to notice what actually brings me a flicker of energy.”

 Therapy doesn't erase pain, but it helps bring light back into places that once felt closed off.